 St Mary of the Angels is committed to providing our students with the best possible opportunities to develop their reading, writing and speaking/listening skills.
 Throughout each year level staff equip our students so that they can explore, discuss and imagine a range of texts and themes that build skills and build the confidence of all our students.
 Our teachers are committed and passionate and are constantly challenging themselves to deliver the best possible English curriculum.

-During this week our students will have the opportunity to involve themselves a large range of fun and exciting activities such as:
+During Literacy Week our students will have the opportunity to involve themselves a large range of fun and exciting activities such as:

 - Trivia Challenges